7AM7/Dog-Breed-Classifier-With-Flask/README.md

 ```

 # Web App
-There is also a web application deployed on [Heroku](https://dog-classification.herokuapp.com/) you can also try it and have fun :smile:
+There web application deployed on [Heroku](https://dog-classification.herokuapp.com/) you can also try it and have fun :smile: